Belfast Blitz: Firemen return south

-After three days, sometime after 6pm, the fire crews from south of the border began taking up their hoses and ladders to head for home.
-By then most of the major fires were under control and the firemen from Clydeside and other British cities were arriving.
+Irish fire crews were ordered to return south before nightfall, will the last crews heading south by 8:00 pm.
+The political costs were too high should a southern fireman be killed in any renewed attack on the city.
 Some had received food, others were famished.
 All were exhausted.
 Two of the crews received refreshments in Banbridge; others were entertained in the Ancient Order of Hibernians hall in Newry.
 In 1995, on the 50th anniversary of the ending of the Second World War, an invitation was received by the Dublin Fire Brigade for any survivors of that time to attend a function at Hillsborough Castle and meet Prince Charles.
 Only four were known still to be alive.
 One, Tom Coleman, attended to receive recognition for his colleagues' solidarity at such a critical time.

 Second major raid

 There was a second massive air raid on Belfast on Sunday 4–5 May 1941, three weeks after that of Easter Tuesday.
 Around 1 am, Luftwaffe bombers flew over the city, concentrating their attack on the Harbour Estate and Queen's Island.
 Nearby residential areas in east Belfast were also hit when "203 metric tonnes of high explosive bombs, 80 land mines attached to parachutes, and 800 firebomb canisters containing 96,000 incendiary bombs" were dropped.
-Over 150 people died in what became known as the 'Fire Blitz'.
+Over 200 people died in what became known as the 'Fire Raid'.

 Casualties were lower than at Easter, partly because the sirens had sounded at 11.45 pm while the Luftwaffe attacked more cautiously from a greater height.
 St George's Church in High Street was damaged by fire.
 Again the Irish emergency services crossed the border, this time without waiting for an invitation.

 Media depictions

 The 2017 film Zoo depicts an air raid during the Belfast Blitz.

+The Belfast air raids of April and May 1941 are recounted in the 2025 novel These Days, by Lucy Caldwell.

+Post 381 a book by James Doherty, an air raid warden during the blitz of Belfast.
+Details the blitz of Belfast from a first hand account.